PenghuiDu/penghui-website/content/_index.md

           date_start: '2023-07-05'
           date_end: '2024-02-29'
           description: |2-
-              * Research Focus: We utilize both resting state brain metabolic data (FDG-PET) and BOLD data to identify boundaries that indicate abrupt change of functional connectivity.
-Following this, we conduct a comparative analysis of the boundary morphologies derived from these two distinct imaging modalities, aiming to quantify their degree of alignment.
+              * Research Focus: We plan to use PET-MRI data to detect boundaries signifying abrupt change in metabolism rate and functional connectivity.
+Then we will compare the boundary morphologies derived from these two modalities, and quantify how well they align with each other.
+We also plan to compare the results with other parcellation criteria such as cytoarchitecture and anatomical landmarks.
               * Supervisor: Dr. Jingyuan Chen
     design:
       columns: '2'